 Beets (Beta vulgaris), otherwise known as beetroot, are in the same family as Swiss chard and spinach.
 While the leaves may be eaten, the majority of this discussion refers to the tuber.
 Beets are a good dietary source of folate, manganese and fiber.
-Beets also contain various betacyanins and polyphenols.
+Beets also contain alpha-lipoic acid and various betacyanins and polyphenols.

 Beets have been shown to possess powerful antioxidant, anti-inflammatory, cholesterol lowering and liver protective activities.
 Beet extract has been shown to reduce esophageal, lung, skin and colon cancer in rats.
 One Chilean study found that men with lung cancer were less likely to consume beets, among other winter vegetables, than matched controls without lung cancer.